 Before you add any new design feature, consider who it benefits.
 Is it design for the sake of design, or does it improve the functionality of your site store?
 If you make the shopping experience engaging with a user-friendly design and mobile-first features, shoppers are more likely to keep returning.

 2. Think Minimal

 After years of adding sidebars, headers, popups, comments and signup boxes, many sites have become cluttered, and less focused on content, reports The Next Web.
-“In 2017, websites are likely to start moving back to basics," the publication states.
+“Websites are likely to start moving back to basics," the publication states.
 “Getting back to the heart of a website — the content — will be prevalent moving forward."

 A minimalist approach to site design reduces clutter by focusing on usability.
 Research shows that customers are more attracted to sites with clean designs, according to the UsabilityGeek blog.